akeneo/pim-community-standard/README.md

     $ ./install.sh all

 Note: This script can be executed several times if you need to reinit your db or redeploy your assets.
+By default, this script initialize the dev environment.

 Create the Apache Virtual host
 ------------------------------